segmentio/segment-docs/src/guides/how-to-guides/migrate-from-other-tools.md

 ### Custom Dimensions

-Through Segment you can record user-scope custom dimensions via our identify, page, or track methods.
+Through Segment you can record user-scope custom dimensions using our identify, page, or track methods.

 A full explanation can be found in [our Google Analytics docs](/docs/connections/destinations/catalog/google-analytics/#custom-dimensions) page, but here's a quick example: